statgen-esalq/statgen-esalq.github.io/people.md

 _**Gabriel**_ is a PhD candidate in Genetics and Plant Breeding at “Luiz de Queiroz” College of Agriculture, University of São Paulo (ESALQ/USP).
 He is Agronomist and has a MSc degree in Genetics and Plant Breeding, by Federal University of Lavras (UFLA). <img src="{{ site.url }}/images/Gabriel.jpg" width="100">{: .image-pull-right}

-During his undergraduate and Master degrees he worked out with soybean breeding, focusing in early cultivars development and evaluation, quantitative genetics and studies about quantitative traits association.
-Nowadays, Gabriel is interested in quantitative genetics, genomic selection, genome-wide association studies and development of statistical methods for plant breeding.
-For more information about Gabriel, please visit [his Lattes CV](http://lattes.cnpq.br/3234001848993741).
+She has interest in study computational tools and statistical methods for plant breeding related with molecular biology and quantitative genetics.
+Currently, her research involves improvements in algorithms to build linkage maps considering big amount of genetic markers and outcrossing populations.
+For more information about Cristiane, please visit her [Lattes CV](http://lattes.cnpq.br/5351325433180836) and her [web page](http://cristianetaniguti.github.io/) with didatic materials.

 #### Jhonathan Pedroso Rigal dos Santos (by himself)